 People living with neuromuscular disease (NMD) develop breathing/respiratory difficulty, insufficiency, and failure because of breathing muscle weakness.
 As a result, they are very compliant with noninvasive ventilatory support (NVS) because it assists them with breathing and makes them feel better.
 The same is true for people with increased work of breathing due to obesity hypoventilation syndrome (OHS) and restrictive lung disease.

-For people with the diagnoses of
+This article is for people with the diagnoses of:

 Congenital hypoventilation (Ondine’s curse)

 Other conditions of central hypoventilation and/or increased work of breathing

 They are often treated by tracheostomy mechanical ventilation (TMV) or phrenic pacing, but these treatments are both undesirable and unnecessary.
 People with these diagnoses can use mouthpiece NVS at pressures necessary for full ventilatory support and normal CO2 levels.

 We have morbidly obese patients who routinely use mouthpiece NVS to insufflate their lungs and assist their breathing muscles.
 Their lips can easily manage pressures greater than 60 cm H2O to achieve normal tidal volumes of ~500 mL.
 None should require tracheostomy tubes or pacemakers.

 A study to determine the causes of death in myotonic dystrophy over a 47-year period indicated (OHS2):